orangecalculator/326_212-2018fall/project/project.md

 ### Q2.
 Finding reliable airlines (60 pts)

-Which airline was most reliable flying from Chicago O'Hare (ORD) to Minneapolis/St. Paul (MSP) in January 2005?
+Which airline was most reliable flying from Chicago O'Hare (ORD) to Minneapolis/St. Paul (MSP) in Year 2005?

-1. Create a data frame `delays` that contains the average delay for each day in 2005 for four airlines: United (UA), Northwest (NW), American (AA), and American Eagle (MQ).
+1. Create a data frame `delays` that contains the average *arrival* delay for each day in 2005 for four airlines: United (UA), Northwest (NW), American (AA), and American Eagle (MQ).
 Your data frame must contain only necessary variables, to save the memory space.

 2. Compare the average delay of the three airlines by generating density plots comparing them in a single panel.
 In doing this, use a join function to provide the full names of the airlines in the legend of the plot.
 Which airline is the most reliable? which is the least?